 Conjunctivitis (Pink Eye)

+Welcome to Natural Remedies for Pink Eye (Conjunctivitis).
 Conjunctivitis, or pink eye as it is commonly referred to, is an irritation of the conjuctiva, the mucus membrane that lines the eyes and eyelids.
 It causes a pinkish color in the area that is irritated and inflamed.

 The most common types of conjunctivitis are infective (viral and bacterial) conjunctivitis and allergic conjunctivitis.

+If you’re looking for natural remedies for pink eye then you’re in the right place.
 Conjunctivitis can affect one or both of your eyes and in addition to the pink color around the area of irritation which happens due to the inflammation and widening of the tiny blood vessels in the conjunctiva, the other symptoms of conjunctivitis include pus discharging from the irritated area, itchiness, pain, swelling, and intolerance to bright lights.
 The eyes also become watery as the inflammation causes the tear glands to become overactive.
 The eyelids may also stick together after being closed for some time, such as after sleeping or napping.